A topic from the subject of Organic Chemistry in Chemistry.

 Conclusion

-Organic synthesis is a powerful tool that can be used to create a wide range of organic compounds.
-Organic synthesis is an essential part of the chemical industry, and it is used in a wide range of applications, including pharmaceuticals, plastics, and fragrances.
+Organic synthesis is a powerful tool used to create a wide range of organic compounds.
+It is an essential part of the chemical industry and is used in a wide range of applications, including pharmaceuticals, plastics, and fragrances.

 Organic Synthesis: Strategies and Techniques